 If you are planning on cooking your fish whole or if you are going to steak it, rather than filleting it, cleaning your fish is a must.

+When learning how to clean fish, you may need to scale the fish.
 Scale the fish on a flat surface using one hand to hold it by the head.
 Rake the scales from the tail toward the head with a fish scaler or a large spoon.
 Remove the scales on both sides of the body.